DIVIS says thank you and wishes you happy holidays

 Many companies, including DIVIS, are taking part in this initiative by paying the costs of typing and encouraging their employees to register as a donor on a voluntary basis.
 During typing, blood or a swab is taken and then examined for characteristics relevant to a donation.
 Subsequently, the volunteer can register as a donor in the stem cell database.

 According to information from DKMS, on average only about 10 people in 100 employees will agree to typification.
 Against this background, we at DIVIS are very proud of our employees.
-Of 50 colleagues 11 have already agreed to typification.

 Are you also thinking about typing or would you like more information?